What Are Usage Rights?

 You'll receive usage rights but not copyright ownership of the photos.

-The photographer retains the copyright, but you'll have permissions outlined in your agreement for specific uses.
+The photographer retains the copyright, but your agreement outlines the permissions for specific uses.

 Do You Use Photos for Promotional Purposes?